osaetinevbuoma/maryland-weather-app/README.md

 <li>Download Grails <a href="grails.org">here</a> and install following the instruction on the website</li>
 <li>Download the Weather App zip file and extract in desired location</li>
 <li>
- In terminal, do the following:
+ In terminal, do the following: <br />
  <code>
  ~: cd path/to/extracted/dir
  </code>